crtAhack/DARS/README.md

 4. Display locations of relief centers and establishments where victims can proceed to attain aid.

 The creators of this App are:
-Arnibal, Anna Loren
+Anna Loren Arnibal,
-Atencio, Jennifer Joy
+Jennifer Joy Atencio,
-Davis, Justin
+Justin Davis,
-Chujani, Sanju
+Sanju Chujani,
-Vicente, Heinrich
+Heinrich Vicente